jeremejazz/jereme.me/content/posts/2025-05-21-custom-image-map-leaflet/index.md

 The choice of zoom levels is directly related to your image's dimensions.
 Web map tiles typically have a size of 256x256 pixels.
 Each subsequent zoom level doubles the resolution of the previous level, effectively quadrupling the number of tiles needed to cover the same area.

-The table below illustrates the relationship between zoom level and the size of the area covered by a single tile at that level:
+The table below illustrates the relationship between the zoom level and the size of the area covered by a single tile at that level:

 | zoom level | size(px) |
 | ---------- | -------- |